rmathisen-aws/Assigning_IAM_Users_Permissions/README.md

 Now we have access to iam-animalpics & iam-catpics Buckets

 You will be able to upload files to these buckets, and open those files!

+\
+Go back to where you're logged into your iamadmin \
+IAM → Users → Permissions tab → Delete the Inline Policy

+\
+Go back to where you're logged in as Sally \
+S3 → Buckets & Refresh \
+Notice the Access Deny error (as expected)